Expecho/Service-Fabric-Concept-Demos/src/Application.Configuration/README.md

 ![Edit Versions](blobs/upgrade-application-settings.png?raw=true)

-Observe that the `RunAsync` is not callled.
+After deployment observe that the `RunAsync` is not callled.
 The service instance is not restarted during this upgrade.
 Instead, the following events are fired and handled:

 ```csharp
 public DemoService(StatelessServiceContext context)